canonical/observability-libs/README.md

 - [KubernetesServicePatch] - a small library used to patch the Juju auto-created Kubernetes Service during the deployment of a sidecar charm to contain the correct ports for an application.

+- [JujuTopology] - Used to create and output Juju topologies either from charms, relation data, or parts.

 ## Contributing

 Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this